Veridise/veridise-docs/saas/guide/on_boarding.md

 - [Free demo of AuditHub](#free-demo-of-audithub)
 - [Invitation-based access to AuditHub](#invitation-based-access-to-audithub)

-In both cases, you complete the same registration steps; what happens next depends on how you got started.
+In both cases, you complete the same registration steps, and what happens next depends on how you got started.

 ## Registration